IPv64/P1-Meter-ESP8266/README.md

 Connect GND->GND on ESP, RTS->3.3V on ESP and RxD->any digital pin on ESP.
 In this sketch I use D5

-Warning!
-This repository is not actively maintained!
+!!!Warning!!!
+This repository is not actively maintained! !!!Warning!!!